-- -h Show the header only - -s Show the header + the subscribers (without the option string in columns 81-100) - -e Show the list of subscribers only (without the option string) - -eh Similar to -e, but show only the hostnames without userid@ - -a Show the entire list file - -r Generate two files (listname.view1 and listname.view2) - nnnn for each list file viewed with this option.
+- -h shows the header only. - -s shows the header + the subscribers (without the option string in columns 81-100). - \bullet -e shows the list of subscribers only (without the option string). - -eh similar to -e, but show only the hostnames without userid@. - -a shows the entire list file. - -r nnnn generates two files (listname.view1 and listname.view2) for each list file viewed with this option.
 The view1 file contains nnnn subscriber addresses chosen at random from the list, where nnnn is an integer value between 1 and the number of users on the list.
 The view2 file contains the rest of the subscriber addresses from the list, randomly sorted.
 (The view2 file is useful in cases where you wish to pull x names at random from your mailing list, and then pull x more names at random without duplication.
 Note however that you would have to add the subscribers in the view2 file to a regular LISTSERV list in order to be able to run listview against those subscribers.)